Golaszewski/PRANCE/README.md

 The plate reader is a Clariostar Plate Reader.
 Follow the instructions in the perma_plate_reader folder for detailed installation instructions.

+### Hamilton CO-RE 384 Wash Station
+This includes the bleach, water, and waste storage tanks and a pump array connecting these to the wash station itself.
+These storage tanks have separate hookups to the waffle to enable washing and sterilization between bacteria loading cycles.

 ### P&ID for Liquid Flow-paths
 ![alt text](https://github.com/Golaszewski/PRANCE/blob/main/Extras/pid.png)